Trevor Horn: Echoes – Ancient & Modern

 No words (apart from those…and those…).

 The Glasgow-born singer made it to #1 for one week with this peculiar ballad, replaced fairly swiftly by Frankie’s ‘The Power Of Love’.
-He sportingly requested that punters stopped buying his single and buy Band Aid’s ‘Do They Know It’s Christmas?’ instead, which swiftly became 1984’s Christmas #1.
+He sportingly requested that punters stopped buying his single and buy Band Aid’s ‘Do They Know It’s Christmas?’ instead, the latter swiftly became 1984’s Christmas #1.

 UK singles-buyers have always had a thing for soft soul ballads, but this still seems like a particularly peculiar smash hit.
 Having said that, if it had been revealed as a cover of an early Prince track, no one would have been that surprised.